The Kinematic Properties of Milky Way Stellar Halo Populations: Model Potential and Distribution Functions

 \section{Model Potential and Distribution Functions}

 Here we introduce the distribution functions (DFs) and accompanying gravitational potentials that we use to model the Milky Way disc and halo.
 First, we present the potential and then we describe the DFs and the techniques used to draw kinematic samples from them.
 Throughout we assume that: the Sun is located at $(R,z,\phi)$ = $(8.178~\text{kpc}, 0.028~\text{kpc}, 0)$ \citep{gravity19,bennett19}, and the solar motion is $(U,V,W) = (11.1, 12.24, 7.25)$~km~s$^{-1}$ \citep{schoenrich10}.
 We use a left-handed Galactocentric cylindrical coordinate system where angular momentum is positive in the direction of Galactic rotation.
 By default we express quantities in cylindrical coordinates and are explicit when we do otherwise.
+The code we use for this project is available on github\footnote{\url{https://github.com/jamesmlane/mw-dfs}}.